KhangarAnupama/UserAPI/README.md

 --------------------------------------------------------------------------------------------------------

-Due to time concerns following parts are incomplete.
+Due to time concerns following tasks are remains.

 1) Instead of Kafka, I am using a normal file to read and write data.
-2) InfluxDB implementation remains, currently I am storing it in postgresDB.
+2) InfluxDB implementation remains, currently I am storing data in postgresDB.
 3) Implementation of APIs like Setup geofences and Send notification if the breach happens is remaining.
 4) Code formatting